kevingau/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Fully connected layer	| 84 -> 43										|

-####3.
-Describe how, and identify where in your code, you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the sixth cell of the ipython notebook.
+The code for training the model is located in the seventh cell of the ipython notebook.

-To train the model, I tried out the following variables.
+To train the model, I tried out the following variables:

-Optimizers tried: [AdamOptimizer, AdagradOptimizer]
+Optimizers: [AdamOptimizer, AdagradOptimizer]

 learning_rates: [0.1, 0.01, 0.005, 0.001, 0.0005]

 Learning rate of 0.001 worked out best for me.
 AdamOptimizer worked well for my model architecture.

-####4.
-Describe the approach taken for finding a solution.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.

-The code for calculating the accuracy of the model is located in the sixth cell of the Ipython notebook.
+The code for calculating the accuracy of the model is located in the seventh cell of the Ipython notebook.

 My final model results were:
-* training set accuracy = 0.991
+* training set accuracy = 0.993
-* validation set accuracy = 0.931
+* validation set accuracy = 0.936
-* test set accuracy = 0.910
+* test set accuracy = 0.912

 If a well known architecture was chosen:
 * What architecture was chosen?